Scholar Category: Immigration

 Hyab Tekeste

-Major: Business Administration – Concentration in Accounting and International Business
+Major: Business Administration – Concentration in Finance and International Business

 Project: The primary problem that my research aims to address is the complex interplay between acculturation, co-ethnic ties, and their impact on substance use among immigrant students in the United States